 Chronic wasting disease (CWD) occurs in free-ranging white-tailed deer (Odocoileus virginianus) in the Lower Peninsula of Michigan, and in neighboring Wisconsin, where the disease is endemic.
-Before this study wildlife managers had not documented CWD in the Upper Peninsula (UP) of Michigan, though CWD was detected in two deer at two Wisconsin captive cervid facilities near the Michigan border.
-Officials now have identified the disease in facilities in Oneida County, Wisconsin (about 40 km from Iron County, Michigan), Oconto County, Wisconsin (about 50 km from Menominee County, Michigan), and Marinette County, Wisconsin (about 25 km from Dickinson County, Michigan).
-Additionally, two wild CWD positive deer were detected in Oneida and Lincoln Counties, Wisconsin, 68 and 74 km, respectively, from the Gogebic County, Michigan border.
+Prior to the start of this study, wildlife managers had not documented CWD in the Upper Peninsula (UP) of Michigan, though CWD was detected in two deer at two Wisconsin captive cervid facilities near the Michigan border.
+As of the 1st of December 2019, officials have now identified the disease in captive cervid facilities in Oneida, Oconto, Forest, and Marinette Counties, Wisconsin all within 50 km of the Michigan border.
+Additionally, four wild CWD positive deer have been detected in Oneida and Lincoln Counties, Wisconsin, <80 km from the Michigan border.
 While it was not possible to predict if or when CWD would be found in the UP, preparations seemed prudent.
-On 18 October 2018 CWD was confirmed in Dickinson County’s Waucedah Township in a 4-year-old free-ranging female white-tailed deer that was shot in September 2018 on a crop damage permit about 6 km from the Michigan-Wisconsin border.
+On 18 October 2018 CWD was confirmed in Dickinson County’s Waucedah Township in a 4-year-old free-ranging female white-tailed deer that was shot in September 2018 on a crop damage permit about 6 km North of the Michigan-Wisconsin border.
 A scientifically-based understanding of deer movements and estimates of population abundance is critical for developing management recommendations in response to CWD.
 Deer movements and abundance can influence the probability of disease occurrence, contact rates which can affect transmission rate, and geographic extent of an outbreak.
 Importantly, these data take time to gather and managers need this information to develop appropriate response plans.

 Important deer space-use and movements to understand include seasonal home ranges, migration (especially important in the UP), dispersal, transient, and exploratory.
 Information on these movements would inform decisions on identification of CWD management zones.
 The current strategy is to establish a 16-km radius circle around the location of an infected cervid and include entire counties whose boundaries intersect this circle as part of the CWD management zone.
 Further, if results from local population surveys or other credible scientific data suggest that cervids from within the radius are likely to move beyond the management zone boundary, the boundary should be expanded accordingly.
 In the UP, deer can migrate seasonally up to 50 km (Van Deelen et al. 1998), with overall movements exceeding 80 km (Doepker et al. 2015).
 These migratory movements, as well as other movements (e.g., dispersal), are poorly understood and cannot be delineated by county boundaries.